Indexed Tuition FAQs

-- Will applying for financial aid affect my child’s chances for admission?
+- Will applying for Indexed Tuition affect my child’s chances for admission?

-- Can international students apply for financial aid?
+- Can international students apply for Indexed Tuition?

-- How do parents who are separated, divorced, or never married apply for financial aid?
+- How do parents who are separated, divorced, or never married apply for Indexed Tuition?

-When applying for financial aid, parents must complete and submit a Parents’ Financial Statement (PFS).
-Financial aid awards are then determined through a methodology developed by the National Association of Independent Schools (NAIS), which takes into consideration a family’s gross taxable and non-taxable income, assets, liabilities, unusual expenses, family size, and the number of students in tuition-charging schools or colleges.
+When applying for indexed tuition, parents must complete and submit a Parent Financial Statement (PFS) through (SSS.
+Expected contributions are then determined through a methodology developed by the National Association of Independent Schools (NAIS), which takes into consideration a family’s gross taxable and non-taxable income, assets, liabilities, unusual expenses, family size, and the number of students in tuition-charging schools or colleges.
 After allowances for basic necessities and taxes, as well as a cost of living adjustment for the Bay Area, a portion of the remaining funds are considered available for education.

 Yes.
 International families applying for Indexed Tuition (financial aid) who have never filed taxes in the United States, should complete the International Student Financial Aid Profile.
 Applications were due on January 10, 2019 however we can offer some extensions.
 If you have filed taxes in the US, please complete the Parent Financial Statement through School and Student Services (SSS)

 San Domenico maintains a philosophy that requires active participation of a student's family in funding this educational opportunity.
 In instances where parents are separated or divorced, the School requires both parents to contribute to the cost of their child’s education and submit the Parents’ Financial Statement (PFS) through SSS.
 The School will not be bound by the statement that one parent has waived responsibility for educational expenses.
 If either parent has remarried, all financial information about the current spouse is to be included in the application.